 Advanced models can have multiple inputs (see Multiple inputs for more information).
 Each input has a name.

-input_shapes is a dictionary indexed by input name.
-Indeed, in most cases, the shape of the inputs is not known before the preprocessing, which will create a certain numbers of columns (when doing dummification, vectorization …), so they are provided to you to build your model.
+input_shapes variable is a dictionary indexed by input name.
+In most cases, the shape of the inputs is unknown prior to preprocessing, which will create a variable number of columns (e.g. dummification, vectorization …).
+Thus, they are provided to you to assist when building your model.